voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 **Partial downloads**

 Kinetics is a massive dataset, so FiftyOne provides parameters that can be used to efficiently download specific subsets of the dataset to suit your needs.
 When new subsets are specified, FiftyOne will use existing downloaded data first if possible before resorting to downloading additional data from the web.

 Kinetics videos were originally only accessible from YouTube.
 Over time, some videos have become unavailable so the
 `CVDF <https://github.com/cvdfoundation>`_ have hosted the Kinetics dataset on AWS.

-If you are partially downloading the dataset through FiftyOne, specific videos will generally be downloaded from YouTube.
-Whenever the dataset is loaded in its entirety, the CVDF-provided files will be downloaded from AWS.
+If you are partially downloading the dataset through FiftyOne, the specific videos of interest will be downloaded from YouTube, if necessary.
+However, when you load an entire split, the CVDF-provided files will be downloaded from AWS.

 The following parameters are available to configure a partial download of Kinetics by passing them to
 :func:`load_zoo_dataset() <fiftyone.zoo.datasets.load_zoo_dataset>`:

 -   **split** (*None*) and **splits** (*None*): a string or list of strings,